stevenaeola/gitpitch/prog/WP_assignment_1819/PITCHME.md

 - Response provided as JSON
 - Content-type needs to be correct
 - HTTP codes should be correct: use 400 for POST errors
-- On startup Delia Serbyshire (doctorwhocomposer) should be included in people
+- On startup Delia Derbyshire (doctorwhocomposer) should be included in people

 ---